JuliaDiff/ChainRules.jl/docs/src/index.md

  - `ẋ` is a derivative moving forward.
  - `x̄` is a dderivative moving backward.

  - `Ω` is often used as the return value of the function having the rule found for.
-Especially, (but not eexlusively.) for scalar functions.
+Especially, (but not exclusively.) for scalar functions.
      - `ΔΩ` is thus a seed for the pullback.
      - `∂Ω` is thus the output of a pushforward